SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/05 - Chapter 5/README.md

 Next, depending on your OS, run the installer and follow the prompts.
 Enter a difficult but memorable password when prompted to enter a new root password.
 If you are using Homebrew, you won't be prompted for anything.

-The purpose of the mysql_install_db program is to initialize the data directory, including the tables in the mysql system database.
+The purpose of the mysql_install_db program is to initialize the data directory, including the tables in the MYSQL system database.
 It does not overwrite existing MySQL privilege tables, and it does not affect any other data.
 To re-create your privilege tables, first stop the mysqld server if it is running

 Once that's done, you need to install the MariaDB connector for Node.js called sequelize, more on that in the next video.